León, Spain: Middle Ages

 Sacked by Almanzor in about 987, the city was reconstructed and repopulated by Alfonso V, whose Decree of 1017 regulated its economic life, including the functioning of its markets.
 León was a way-station for pilgrims on the Camino de Santiago leading to Santiago de Compostela.
 With Alfonso V of León the city had the "Fueru de Llión", an important letter of privileges.

 In 1188, Alfonso IX of León gathered the three estates in the city of León (including representatives of the urban class) in the Cortes of León of 1188.
 Due to the written documentary corpus, the 1188 Cortes were recognised by the UNESCO in 2013 as "cradle" of parliamentarism.

 Suburbs for traders and artisans sprang up, who, after the 13th century, began to influence the municipal government.
 During the early Middle Ages, the livestock industry produced a period of prosperity for the city.

+León had an important Jewish community in the Middle Ages, and the reference to a Great Synagogue suggests the existence of more than one synagogue in the city.
+Evidence from 1488 records the transfer of one synagogue, with adjoining gardens and buildings, to the Sociedad de Santa Ana in the suburb of León, possibly on the site of the city's noted yeshiva.
+The fate of the Great Synagogue is known from a royal order of 14 September 1495, when the Catholic Monarchs granted it, with all its properties and rights, to the monastery of San Isidoro.

 Free from the seigneuralisation process of the Late Middle Ages, towards the end of the era León had consolidated as one of the 13 cities in the Meseta enjoying the right to vote at the Cortes of Castile.